PedroHRPBS/CarND-Behavioral-Cloning-P3/writeup_report.md

 This model was obtained from NVidia's paper "End to End Learning for Self-Driving Cars":

-![alt text][image1]
+The model includes RELU activation after each convolution to introduce nonlinearity (code line 80-89), the data is cropped and normalized in the model using Keras cropping and lambda layers (code lines 77-78).

+#### 2. Attempts to reduce overfitting in the model

+Considering that the model achieved a good result using only 1 epoch of training; that it was trained and validated on different data sets; and the results obtained met the minimum criteria, no layer to reduce overfitting was necessary.

 Epoch 1/1
 10556/10556 [==============================] - 4329s 410ms/step - loss: 0.0043 - val_loss: 0.0075

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning\
-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 99).

 #### 4. Appropriate training data